Logo primary

 Project: Richardson Ranch

-Posted by Jennifer Richardson almost 9 years ago
+Posted by Jennifer Richardson over 9 years ago

 So, my father has recently had spinal surgery and lost a lot of function in his arms and legs, which has been really hard for both of us--but, on the silver lining side of things, this means I finally get my hands on his two garden plots!
 He has been incrementally killing my soul by dousing them in Roundup and Miracle-Gro for the last couple decades and tilling them every season, but that is all over now.
 (Cue evil laughter.)